All three persons of the Trinity equally possess the same divine attributes.

 Sovereign.
 God reigns supreme over all things.
 His plans always prevail in the end.
 God acts according to his will alone.
 He never does anything he does not will.
 He cannot be manipulated or coerced.

 Wise.
 God knows best.
 His assessments and decisions are always well-informed and accurate.
-He thinks logically and acts judiciously, guided by an eternal perspective.
+He thinks logically and acts with discernment, guided by an eternal perspective.
 He is never mistaken.

 Faithful.
 God is true to his word.
 He cannot lie.
+His allegiance is steadfast and reliable.
 He always keeps his promises and fulfills his commitments.
-His allegiance is steadfast.
-He is utterly dependable.

 Love.
-God cares deeply about his creation, especially us.
+God cares deeply for his creation, especially us.
 He is profoundly warm and tenderly affectionate.
-His love is boundless, unfailing, and everlasting.
+His love is unfailing, unconditional, and everlasting.

 Good.
 Everything God thinks, says, and does is virtuous.
-He cannot commit or sponsor evil.
-He produces goodness in and around the lives of reborn believers from every experience, including our suffering.
+He cannot commit or condone evil.
+He produces goodness in and around the lives of spiritually reborn believers through every experience, including suffering.

 Gracious.
 God is kind, generous, noble, and magnanimous.
-He is free of all resentment and vindictiveness.
+He is free from all resentment and vindictiveness.
 He is unselfishly devoted to our well-being.

 Just.
-God holds everyone accountable for their unrighteousness without bias or favoritism.
-He will not allow himself to be mocked without recourse.
-He eventually avenges the unrepentant enemies who defy him, abuse his people, and misuse his name.
+God holds everyone accountable for unrighteousness without bias or favoritism.
+He will not allow himself to be mocked without consequence.
+He ultimately avenges the unrepentant enemies who defy him, abuse his people, and misuse his name.
 God’s justice is always reasonable, equitable, and proportionate.
 His judgments are always guided by truth and fairness.

 Merciful.
 God is compassionate, benevolent, patient, and forbearing.
 He blesses us more than we deserve.
-He postpones his judgment so the defiant have time to repent of their sins.
-Only after they have sufficiently ignored his many entreaties does he unleash his justice.
+He delays his judgment so the defiant have time to repent of their sins.
+Only after they have persistently ignored his many entreaties does he unleash his justice.